 - Forest Upcycling Project trains and works with unemployed people in the Forest of Dean and can collect unwanted furniture and electrical items free of charge.
 The items are then made available to disadvantaged groups.
 Tel: 01594 368240 forestupcyclingproject.com

 - Roundabout, Evesham based charity which recycles and reuses household furniture and effects donated from the public and distributed to those in need.
 Tel: 01386 833030.

 - Stroud District Furniture Bank helps residents recycle their unwanted furniture, appliances and bric-a-brac by providing a free removal service.
 Items are then offered to families and individuals in need at affordable prices.
 Tel: 01453 367260. strouddistrictfurniturebank.org.uk

 Gloucestershire Bike Project can make good use of your old bike and also offers a range of refurbished and fully serviced adult and children's bikes for sale.

 The Butterfly Garden accepts unwanted horticultural plastics for recycling.
 They also recycle a range of other materials including CD's/ DVD's, VHS tapes, Aluminium,Tin,wood and cardboard.

 Our Household Recycling Centres also accept items for reuse, as well as recycling.
-Every site also collects bikes for the Gloucestershire Bike Project.
+Every site also collects bikes for reuse and recycling.
 Please ask a member of site staff for more details.

-We are currently piloting a reuse shop at Fosse Cross Household Recycling Centre and invite members of the public to visit it during site opening hours.
+We also currently have a reuse shop at Fosse Cross Household Recycling Centre and Oak Quarry Household Recycling Centre and invite members of the public to visit it during site opening hours.